How Much Should a Custom Closet Cost?

 At The Closet Works, the price we offer is based on the individual components you choose.
 This means there’s no mystery, and importantly, there’s no pressure when we offer you a price.
 Unlike some custom organization companies that use high-pressure sales tactics to close the sale the day of a consultation, or give you a “guesstimate” after looking briefly at the space, we offer a thoughtful, firm price that is based upon our list price and any promotions we’re offering.
 In addition to pricing our closets in a way that’s easy to understand with no surprises, we offer a Low Price Guarantee.
 We know that our price and the quality of our products is the best you’ll find when you compare apples to apples.

-If you’d like to see how a custom solution can help you organize your life, schedule an in-home consultation or visit our showroom.
+If you’d like to see how a custom solution can help you organize your life, schedule a remote or in-home consultation or visit our showroom.